NextWave2025/Applications-System/LOCAL_DEVELOPMENT.md

-# Guide Platform - Local Development Guide
+# NextWave Platform - Local Development Guide

-This document provides comprehensive instructions for setting up and running the Guide Platform on your local machine.
+This document provides comprehensive instructions for setting up and running the NextWave Platform on your local machine.

 ## Setting Up Your Local Environment